14th February, 2022

 Not only is it safer for you to have passengers sit where you can see them, but it also means you’re aware of any problems as soon as they occur.
 Obviously keep your attention firmly on the road, but don’t neglect your passengers completely.

 Ice, snow, strong winds and heavy rain can be extremely hazardous both on the roads and when your passengers leave your car.
-Always keep an eye on the weather.
+Always keep an eye on the weather, check out our full guide for more tips on driving in winter conditions.

 Sudden starts and stops can lead to injury to your passengers or damage to their belongings.
 If you’re driving a new electric vehicle the acceleration can be more sudden than you’re used to.
 If you’re unfamiliar with driving an electric vehicle it might be worth some practice before you let passengers aboard.